Flannelcoat/blackdesertdog/content/reading-log/index.md

 - Exciting Times by Naoise Dolan

-- My First Summer in the Sierra
+- My First Summer in the Sierra by John Muir

 - An Indigenous Peoples' History of the United States by Roxanne Dunbar-Ortiz